 An obvious portmanteau of pseudo and celebrity, pseulebrity is equal parts exciting, irritating, and terrifying.
 While I absolutely love the fact that social media has given rise to a generation of individuals who have significant influence, reach, and opportunity that would previously have been beyond their reach, pseulebrity as a novelty is given unreasonable levels of credence in many instances, leading to genuinely scary outcomes.

-Gary Varnerchuk is the quintessential example of Internet fame turned business heavy hitter, but I would suggest that’s due to business acumen he had in the first place, not as a consequence of his online popularity.
-I have heard of three or four instances in recent times of companies appointing social media celebrities into key positions in the hope, I guess, that some of that viral fairy dust will magically transform their monochrome interiors and personalities into something fresh and new.
-Or perhaps they believe these people see something they don’t see, or know some secret they don’t know.
-It’s not working though.
+Gary Varnerchuk is the quintessential example of Internet fame-turned-business-heavy-hitter.
+I would suggest that’s due to business acumen he had in the first place, not as a consequence of his online popularity.
+I have heard of three or four instances in recent times where companies appointed social media celebrities into key positions in the hope, I guess, that some of that viral fairy dust will magically transform their monochrome interiors and personalities into something fresh and new.
+Or perhaps they believe these people see something they don’t see – or know some secret they don’t know.
+It’s not working, though.
 Internet famous people are soloists.
 They are not designed for the orchestra.

-Firstly we need to acknowledge that significant Internet fame seldom equals significant wealth.
-Only the most influential Instagrammers and bloggers are making a significant living exclusively from their efforts (much like professional golfers – it’s only the most ridiculously tiny percentile that make sickening money).
-While the barrier to entry for Internet fame is tiny, the chance of living lavishly off of it is much tinier.
+Firstly we need to acknowledge that significant Internet-fame seldom equals significant wealth.
+Only the most influential Instagrammers and bloggers are making a significant living exclusively from their efforts (much like professional golfers – it’s only the most ridiculously tiny percentile that makes sickening money).
+While the barrier to entry for Internet-fame is tiny, the chance of living lavishly off of it is much smaller.

-And therein lies the difference between Internet famous and business smart.
-Business smart requires leadership, high emotional intelligence and pragmatic decision-making competency.
-Fame requires a healthy dose of self-interest, addiction to electronic validation, and obsessive commitment to that cause.
+And therein lies the difference between Internet-famous and business smart.
+Business smart requires leadership, high emotional intelligence, and pragmatic decision-making competency.
+Fame requires a healthy dose of self-interest, addiction to electronic validation, and an obsessive commitment to that cause.
 These traits seldom translate to team-orientated business mindedness.